SemRoCo/giskardpy/README.md

 # giskardpy
 The core python library of the Giskard framework for constraint- and optimization-based robot motion control.

-## Installation instructions for 16.04/kinetic
+## Installation instructions.
+Tested with Ubuntu 16.04 + ROS kinetic and 18.04 + melodic

 Install the following python packages:
 ```